tomato-user2/AIS/4_Presentation/steps.md

     - In the map tiles i introduced some changes i removed the background it is now transparent.
 I introduced color coding for speed called speed color coded trajectories.
     - Iran these images through the image model again results were first around zero point seven and later a little bit better than the fifteen minutes sets at around zero point eight but still not satisfying.
     - The color coding was a good step i think because no additionally to the path you can also see that speed of the vessel in the images.
-    - As all the models did not produce any better results than the fifteen minutes sets i tried again to write a new model from script with the help of chatGPT
+    - As all the models did not produce any better results than the fifteen minutes sets i tried again to write a new model (2_2) from script with the help of chatGPT
     - I did not expect much of the new approach but the first time i ran it over the database it seemed to produce the breakthrough i had hoped for.
     - By looking through the changes i noticed for the first time that a sliding window approach was used.
 That might have been the most important optimization.
     - A detailed description of how the now best performing model is handling the data is included in the file.
+    - Tried training the 2_2 with 15min sets and a sequence length of 30 --> 0.85, not perfect but still the best within the 15min set models.
+    - Tried 2_2 with 15min sets early stopping to 15 and sequence length to 45 (thats the half of the time of the set, like in the 2h sets with 60)
+    - Was interested to see how the model trained on the 2h sets would perform on the 15 min set (to evaluate the need for a different training for the dynamic approach (see future work below))

 8. **Results**: Present the results in a clear and easy-to-understand format.
 Use tables, charts, or any other visual aids that you find appropriate.